stormpath/stormpath-framework-spec/login.md

 This document describes the endpoints and logic that must exist in order to facilitate self-service login of user accounts.

-If enabled by `stormpath.web.login.enabled`, our library MUST intercept incoming requests for `stormpath.web.login.uri`.
+If enabled by `stormpath.web.login.enabled`, our library MUST inspect incoming requests for `stormpath.web.login.uri`. and determine if a response is needed, based on our [Content Negotiation Strategy][].

-GET requests must:
+GET requests may:

-* Serve a default HTML page with a login form, if the request type is `Accept: text/html` and `text/html` is defined in `stormpath.web.produces`.
+* Serve a default HTML page with a dynamic login form.

-* Serve the developer's Single Page Application, if `stormpath.web.spa.enabled` is `true` and `text/html` is defined in `stormpath.web.produces`.

-* Serve the login view model if the request type is `Accept: application/json` and `application/json` is defined in `stormpath.web.produces`.
+* Serve the dynamic login JSON view model.

 * Redirect the user to ID Site if `stormpath.web.idSite.enabled` is `true`.
 This should be done with the ID Site URL Builder in the SDK.

+* Pass on the request.

-POST requests must:
+POST requests may:

 * Handle a POST request from the default HTML login form or from a JSON client.